boucadair/lisp-pubsub-flow-examples/draft-boucadair-lisp-pubsub-flow-examples.md

 # Initial Successful Subscription {#sec-iss}

-The following example assumes that a security association is in place between xTR/Map-Server (Section 7.1 of {{!I-D.ietf-lisp-pubsub}}) and that all subsequent integrity-protection checks were successfully passed.
+{{iss}} shows the example a successful subscription.
+The example assumes that a security association is in place between the xTR ad the Map-Server (Section 7.1 of {{!I-D.ietf-lisp-pubsub}}) and that all integrity-protection checks are successfully passed.

 ~~~~ aasvg
                      +---+                          +----+